 SMU welcomes many students, employees, and visitors to campus every day and seeks to maintain an inviting, safe, and secure environment for those on campus or engaged in SMU-sponsored activities.
 In 2012, Texas passed legislation that requires employees of campus programs for minors attend a training and examination program that addresses the warning signs of sexual abuse and child molestation.

-Our goal at SMU is to exceed state standards by requiring every administrator, faculty/staff member and student worker complete the Program for the Protection of Minors training course within 90 days of being hired and to refresh on the content every two years from the first date of assignment.
+Our goal at SMU is to exceed state standards by requiring every administrator, faculty/staff member and student worker complete the Program for the Protection of Minors training course within 90 days of being employed and to refresh on the content every two years.
+Reassignment is automatically made on the two year anniversary of the first date of assignment.

-SMU has partnered with the Dallas Children's Advocacy Center, a Texas-approved training provider, to host their training on SMU's vendor training platform with Lawroom.
+SMU has partnered with Everfi, a Texas-approved training provider, to host this training.
+The training is titled "Youth Protection".

-For reporting purposes on the State Reporting Form, the course completion information for the training program should be identified as Dallas Children's Advocacy Center with a program code of YCO8-0043.
+For reporting purposes on the State Reporting Form, the course completion information for the training program should be identified as Everfi with a program code of CPM18-0132.

 Students and Non-SMU Employees